 * Despite the rule specifying otherwise, we always get a handful of stories where a character is named Angela or Angie.

-* Also despite the rule specifying otherwise, we always get several stories where the main character is a writer or a journalist of some sort.
+* Also despite the rule specifying otherwise, we always get several stories where the main character is a writer or a journalist of some sort and some of them are dealing with writing for a short story contest.
+Those stories are particularly disappointing because we see so many of them during each contest.

 As with all contests, some common themes come back again and again, no matter what the topic is.
 These include: